anurag-111/expense-tracker/README.md

 **Endpoint:** `POST /login`

-Authenticate a user and receive a JSON Web Token (JWT) for accessing protected resources.
+Authenticate a user with their email and password to receive a **JSON Web Token (JWT)** for accessing protected resources.

 ### Register

 **Endpoint:** `POST /register`

-Register a new user and create a user profile.
+Register a new user by providing their personal details and create a user profile.

+---

 ## Expense Management